LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-8-(Modules).md

 1. How to structure the "path" when importing a module.
 1. Q & A for the prep work exercises.
 1. Non-coding studio intro.
 The studio is about imposter syndrome.
 Ask if anyone has felt like they did not belong.
 PEP TALK!
+1. Graded Assignment #3 is open!
+Remind students that the key to getting the assignment done is to read through everything carefully and start on what you can do as soon as possible.
+In class, read through the instructions with your students and highlight what they are capable of doing after this class.

 ## Studio (TF Notes)